kaievns/nikolay.rocks/pages/Silly Thoughts/2016-04-26-six-months-on-javascript.md

 this thought.
 As a developer, how much time do you actually spend writing code?
 I for one feel like it's roughly a 1/6 of my time; and I'm still a very active developer.
-So, considering that most programming languages are pretty much Turing complete and used in a very similar way, who much impact do you think a different programming language will make on your overall performance as a developer, once you master it?
+So, considering that most programming languages are pretty much Turing complete and used in a very similar way, how much impact do you think a different programming language will make on your overall performance as a developer, once you master it?
 2-5% I reckon?

 So, wouldn't it be a smarter approach to think how much everyday routine things a language solves for you, rather than fap on it's pure functional features?
-Not like I think that there is something wrong pure functional features, after all I'm a nerd, just like you.
+Not like I think that there is something wrong with pure functional features, after all I'm a nerd, just like you.
 I just want to make you understand why I think JavaScript, although being a terrible language, is the most practical option for a full stack developer at this given moment in time.